Last updated on June 18th, 2021 at 07:23 pmJump to Recipe

 The base of this recipe starts with an Oreo crust, which is just a simple mixture of cookie crumbs and some melted butter.
 The rest is pretty much filled with amazing cheesecake mixture and chocolate ganache.
 We provide plenty of tips below on how to assemble the cake and to ensure it comes out crack-free and restaurant-quality proof.

 This dessert recipe is pretty easy to make, but it does require a little time and patience for the cake to bake and after that to chill.
 Also, watch the video tutorial attached and you’ll see how to follow every step precisely.

 - The base of this recipe starts with the crust, which is just a simple mixture of crumbs and some melted butter.
 Simply, combine them together in a bowl, and then scoop it into the springform pan and bake it.
 It is important that the pan does not leak, as the cake batter is quite thin and will drip out otherwise.

 - The filling is made with cream cheese, sugar, some flour, sour cream, vanilla, and eggs.
 In a bowl, mix these ingredients together in a slow speed.
-Mixing on slow speed will ensure that there is no air bubble that can cause crack when backing.
+Mixing at a slow speed will ensure that there is no air bubble that can cause cracks when backing.

 - While Oreos are added to create another delicious layer, and also crumbled cookies are added on top, to create another delicious dimension of flavor and textures.

 HOW DO I KEEP MY CHEESECAKE FROM CRACKING?